fsprojects/fantomas/docs/Documentation.md

     --profile             Print performance profiling information.
     --fsi <string>        Read F# source from stdin as F# signatures.
     --stdin               Read F# source from standard input.
     --stdout              Write the formatted source code to standard output.
     --out <string>        Give a valid path for files/folders.
 Files should have .fs, .fsx, .fsi, .ml or .mli extension only.
     --check               Don't format files, just check if they have changed.
 Exits with 0 if it's formatted correctly, with 1 if some files need formatting and 99 if there was an internal error
+    --daemon              Daemon mode, launches an LSP-like server to can be used by editor tooling.
     --version, -v         Displays the version of Fantomas --help                display this list of options.